cville/conduct/README.md

 ### Every Day

 * Exercise consideration and respect in your writing, speech, and actions.
 You belong, and so does the next person.
+* Avoid assumptions about your audience; seemingly harmless comments can be perceived very differently by others.
 * Attempt collaboration before conflict.
-* Acknowledge that a code of conduct is a tool to manage inclusive events; seemingly harmless comments can be perceived very differently by others.
 * Welcome others to participate.
   * Show restraint when discussing controversial topics.
   * Allow pauses for others to join the conversation.